 3 Documents Law Firms Need Before Hiring a New Managed Service Provider

-Law firms may change managed service providers (MSPs) for a variety of reasons, such as their MSP contract approaching renewal, or they are experiencing growth that requires additional technology and services.
 Although transition processes vary from one MSP to another, law firms can proactively prepare for the transition by keeping important documents updated and easily accessible.
 By collecting the documents in advance, MSPs will better understand the scope of the firm’s needs and mitigate risks at the forefront.
 Consequently, these benefits result in a better relationship from the outset of new engagements between law firms and MSPs.
-If your firm is considering switching its MSP or expanding services by adding a new MSP, we recommend you have these three documents ready to ensure a smooth transition.

 Workstation Build Documents